Sonia Sotomayor: College and law school

 Sotomayor attended Princeton University.
-She has said she was admitted in part due to her achievements in high school and in part because affirmative action made up for her standardized test scores, which she described as "not comparable to her colleagues at Princeton and Yale."
-She would later say that there are cultural biases built into such testing and praise affirmative action for fulfilling "its purpose: to create the conditions whereby students from disadvantaged backgrounds could be brought to the starting line of a race many were unaware was even being run."
+She has said she was admitted in part due to her achievements in high school and in part because affirmative action made up for her standardized test scores, which she said were "not comparable to her colleagues at Princeton and Yale".
+She later said that there are cultural biases built into such testing and praised affirmative action for fulfilling "its purpose: to create the conditions whereby students from disadvantaged backgrounds could be brought to the starting line of a race many were unaware was even being run."

-Sotomayor described her time at Princeton as life-changing.
-Initially, she felt like "a visitor landing in an alien country" coming from the Bronx and Puerto Rico.
-Princeton had few women students and fewer Latinos (about 20).
-She was too intimidated to ask questions during her freshman year; her writing and vocabulary skills were weak, and she lacked knowledge in the classics.
-She put in long hours in the library and over summers, worked with a professor outside of class, and gained skills, knowledge, and confidence.
+Sotomayor has described her time at Princeton as life-changing.
+Initially, she felt like "a visitor landing in an alien country".
+Princeton had few female students and fewer Latinos (about 20).
+She was too intimidated to ask questions during her freshman year; her writing and vocabulary skills were weak and she lacked knowledge in the classics.
+She put in long hours in the library and worked over summers with a professor outside of class, and gained skills, knowledge, and confidence.
 She became a moderate student activist and co-chair of the Acción Puertorriqueña organization, which served as a social and political hub and sought more opportunities for Puerto Rican students.
 She worked in the admissions office, traveling to high schools and lobbying on behalf of her best prospects.